clbarnes/bentley_2016_S1_dataset/S1 Dataset. Included are edge lists and source data for monoamine and neuropeptide networks/expression_data/README.txt

 Neurons whose name includes a number are not zero-padded, for compatibility with community resources like OpenWorm and WormBase.

+The expression data includes some neuropeptides and putative receptors (such as ntr-2) which are not represented in the neuropeptide -> receptor mappings, because of insufficient data suggesting such a mapping.
+As such, they do not appear in the edge lists or affect our analyses.
+They are included here for completeness, as a snapshot of the best neuropeptide/ putative receptor expression information we have available on publication.

 FILE LIST
 ---------
 monoamine_expression.tsv